mqttjames/studybuddy/README.md

 ## 🧠 Expand Study Buddy

-If you would like, you can also add more agents that will make your own Study Buddy personalized and even more powerful.
+If you would like, you can also add more agents to make your own Study Buddy even more personalized and powerful.
 I can't stress enough how easy it is to make one — with just a few drag-and-drop components and thoughtful prompts, you can create your own AI-powered academic assistant in minutes.

 ### 🌟 Example Agent Ideas:
 - 📆 **Exam Countdown Agent**: Tracks days left until your next exam.